Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Landau free-energy expansion

 Next, we investigate the role of coupling terms between OPs.
 First, it is natural to assume a competition between distinct superconducting orders since they compete for the same electrons and thus $\gamma_{12}$ should be positive (repulsive).
 This helps to stabilize the first-order transition.
 Experimentally, the magnetic phase is slightly suppressed when entering the superconducting phases.
-For the low-field phase, this can be deduced from the suppression of internal fields $B_{\text{int}}$ below $T_c$ seen in NMR measurements \cite{khim_coexistence_2024}.
-For the high-field phase, the transition line of the magnetic transition deviates from a smooth extrapolation by being tilted towards lower fields.
+For the low-field phase, this can be deduced from the suppression of internal fields $B_{\text{int}}$ below $T_c$ seen in $\mu$SR measurements \cite{khim_coexistence_2024}.
+For the high-field phase, the transition line of the magnetic transition deviates from a smooth extrapolation by being tilted toward lower fields.
 It becomes almost field independent inside the superconducting region \cite{khanenko_phase_2025}.
 This also indicates a weak suppression.
 It turns out that $\gamma_{12} \gg \gamma_{2M} \gtrsim \gamma_{1M} > 0$ gives best results.
 The trilinear coupling term is expected to be weak and we set $0<|\delta_{12M}|<1$.
-However, for the general phenomenology of multicomponent superconducting orders it only needs to be nonzero.
+However, for the general phenomenology of a symmetry-preserving first-order superconductor-to-superconductor transition it only needs to be nonzero.
+Note that the sign of $\delta_{12M}$ is irrelevant, as the phase difference of $\pm \pi/2$ between the superconducting OPs will adjust such that Eq. (\ref{eq:trilinear_coupling}) reduces the free energy.

 Finally, we discuss the biquadratic coupling terms involving the applied magnetic field.
-One central experimental observation is the high upper critical field for magnetic field along the \textit{z}-direction, which far surpasses Pauli limiting.
-We explained the different contributions to the likely $B_{1g+}$ and $B_{1u+}$ pairing states in Sec.\ \ref{subsec:Pauli_limiting}, which can be qualitatively modeled by $1 \gg \lambda_{1}^z > \lambda_{M}^z \gtrsim \lambda_{2}^z > 0$.
+As discussed in Sec.\ \ref{subsec:Pauli_limiting}, the even-parity OP $\Delta_1$ experimentally shows reduced Pauli limiting for a magnetic field along the \textit{z}-direction, while the odd-parity OP $\Delta_2$ seems to avoid Pauli limiting completely.
+This scenario can be qualitatively modeled by choosing $1 \gg \lambda_{1}^z > \lambda_{M}^z \gtrsim \lambda_{2}^z > 0$.